JingweiHu-Math/webpage/_pages/about.md

   - /about.html
 ---

-I am an associate professor at the [Department of Mathematics](https://www.math.purdue.edu) and [School of Aeronautics and Astronautics](https://engineering.purdue.edu/AAE) (by courtesy), Purdue University.
-I will join the [Department of Applied Mathematics](https://amath.washington.edu), University of Washington this September as an associate professor.
+I am an associate professor at the [Department of Applied Mathematics](https://amath.washington.edu), University of Washington.

 My general research interests lie in numerical analysis and scientific computing.